okjuan/virtual.book/_posts/2024-04-25-things-lead-to-things.md

 Of course, this is only one of many _ifs_.
 She would've never moved in if we hadn't met her through my wife's Bumble BFF friend, who my wife only met because she was visiting me so frequently in Seattle.
-And my wife would've never made friends in Seattle if I hadn't gone back to my mom's house in Victoria during the summer of 2020, which only happened because of a global pandemic calle Covid-19.
+And my wife would've never been in Seattl to befriend anyone if I hadn't gone back to my mom's house in Victoria during the summer of 2020, which only happened because of a global pandemic called Covid-19.

-So many of the stable and essential aspects of our lives find us through the most tenuous strands of chance and circumstance.
+So many of the stable and essential aspects of our lives lay their roots through the most tenuous strands of chance and circumstance.
 It can seem corny or gimmicky to muse about the unlikeliness of life, but it's useful to consider because it's true.
-As our life progresses, the array of people you may become narrows and narrows until finally there are no more possibilities.
+As your life progresses, the array of people you may become shrinks and narrows until finally there are no more possibilities.
 You can't live more than one life, but you can live as a number of people, various versions of yourself.
-Who those people are depends greatly on luck beyond your control, but also on the opportunities to transform to which we offer ourselves.
+Who those people are depends greatly on luck beyond your control, but also on the opportunities to transform to which we offer yourself.
-It isn't just design and foresight we need to realize ourselves, but knowledge and acceptance of our susceptibility to external forces and the resulting courage to toss ourselves into the fire and let it forge of us what it will.
+It isn't just design and foresight we need in order to realize ourselves, but knowledge and acceptance of our susceptibility to external forces and the resulting courage to toss ourselves into the fire and let it forge of us what it will.